Goucher College: Athletics

 Goucher's athletic teams are known as the Gophers.
 In 2007 the college joined the Landmark Conference after competing as a member of the Capital Athletic Conference from 1991 to 2007.
-Goucher competes in the NCAA's Division III, fielding men's and women's teams in lacrosse, soccer, basketball, track and field, cross country, swimming, and tennis, as well as women's teams in field hockey and volleyball.
+Goucher competes in the NCAA's Division III, fielding men's and women's teams in lacrosse, soccer, basketball, track and field, cross country, golf, swimming, and tennis, as well as women's teams in field hockey and volleyball.

 Goucher also competes nationally in co-ed equestrian sports through the Intercollegiate Horse Show Association.

+The college was the preseason training camp site for the Baltimore Colts from 1975 to 1983.

 Demographics

-Approximately 68% of undergraduates are female.
-About 35% of the student body identifies as African-American, Asian, Hispanic, or Native-American.
-Goucher also has one of the highest percentages of Jewish students in the country at 31% according to Hillel International.
+Approximately 67% of undergraduates are female.
+About 37% of the student body identifies as African-American, Asian, Hispanic, or Native-American.
+Goucher also has one of the highest percentages of Jewish students in the country at 26%, according to Hillel International.
 Goucher attracts students both nationally and internationally; undergraduates in 2017 came from 46 states and 50 countries.
-Twenty-five percent of students qualify for Pell Grants, and Goucher has been recognized for its success in graduating Pell Grant recipients as compared to the national average.
-For the class of 2021, the top five represented home states were Maryland, Pennsylvania, New York, New Jersey, and California, and 24% of the incoming class were first-generation college students.
+Twenty-five percent of students qualify for Pell Grants, and Goucher has been recognized for its success in graduating Pell Grant recipients compared to the national average.
+For the class of 2022, the top five represented home states were Maryland, New York, Pennsylvania, California, and New Jersey, and 26% of the incoming class were first-generation college students, while more than one-third of that class were in the top 20% of their graduating high school class.

 Other activities on campus

 Goucher has hosted the Johns Hopkins University Center for Talented Youth summer program for gifted students.
-The school also regularly conducts the Goucher Poll, which operates under the Sarah T. Hughes Field Politics Center.
-The polling is performed by Goucher students out of a 40-station computer-aided telephone interviewer lab.
-Goucher students are credited with conceiving the nationally popular campus game Humans vs. Zombies, which is organized by students annually, and the commercial party game Cards Against Humanity.
-Another of the school's annual traditions is known as GIG, "Get into Goucher," in which students participate in campus-wide celebrations, concerts, and other festivities.
+Goucher students conceived the nationally popular campus game Humans vs. Zombies, which is organized by students annually, and the commercial party game Cards Against Humanity.
+Another of the school's annual traditions is GIG, "Get into Goucher," in which students participate in campus-wide celebrations, concerts, and other festivities.
 Goucher also hosts English as a second language and computer literacy classes under a program called the Futuro Latino Learning Center, run by students and college instructors.